 Caverion’s significant short-term risks are described in the Company’s financial statements and interim reports.
 The description in the latest financial statements is available below.

 Caverion is exposed to different types of strategic, operational, political, market, customer, financial and other risks.
 Caverion estimates that the trade, health and political risks are increasing globally and have partly already materialised in form of the corona pandemic.
 The increasing cost base, including increasing material and energy prices, could have a material adverse effect on Caverion.

 Operational risks and uncertainties.
 Caverion's typical operational risks relate to its Services and Projects business.
 These include risks related to tendering (e.g. calculation and pricing), contractual terms and conditions, partnering, subcontractors and the supply chain, procurement and price of materials, long-term service commitments, guaranteed service levels, and availability of qualified personnel and project management.
 To manage these risks, risk assessment and review processes for both the sales and execution phase are in place, and appropriate risk reservations are being made.
 The Group’s Projects Business Unit and Services Business Unit are overseeing the overall risk of Projects and Services, respectively, and addressing the necessary actions to Divisions to mitigate and manage the risks.

-Caverion has made a large amount of project write-downs during the last few years.
+Caverion made a large amount of project write-downs during the past strategy period.
 Systematic performance management continues to be part of the core project management processes in all divisions.
-In 2019 to, 2021, Caverion reported only one old major risk project from Germany in adjusted EBITA, the completion of which was delayed to the end of 2021.
+In 2019 to, 2022, Caverion reported only one old major risk project from Germany in adjusted EBITA, the completion of which was delayed to the end of 2021.
 The project has been handed over to the customer in the end of 2021.
 In 2022, there were EUR 4.0 million write-downs from this last separately identified major risk project.
 The company no longer expects to report items in this category under items affecting comparability going forward.
 It is possible that further risks may emerge in regard to this old project or other projects.